Other Projects

 Anson staked the Green River Lithium Project in January 2023.
 It is located 50 kilometres northwest of the Company’s flagship Paradox Lithium Project, and represents a strategic addition to its lithium asset portfolio in the Paradox Basin in Utah, USA.

-The Project comprises a total of 1,251 placer claims over a total area of 106.2kmand exhibits positive geological, metallurgical and structural similarities with the Paradox Project.
+The Project comprises a total of 1,251 placer claims over a total area of 106.2km2 and exhibits positive geological, metallurgical and structural similarities with the Paradox Project.

 The Green River Project has major infrastructure in place, including proximity to major road and rail networks, power and water.
 The sub-lease agreement for the supply of water for future production at the Paradox Project allows for diversion from both the Colorado River and Green River; the Project is located close to the Green River.